robertnunn/7DTD-Modlets/Alpha 18/A18 - Extra Item Mods/README.md

 # Extra Item Mods
+These items have recipes, schematics, and are in the loot tables.

 ## Mods
 - **Backpack Frame**: Only installs in chest armor.
 Adds 6 unencumbered inventory slots (up to the normal maximum).